AI projects in the creatives industry

 Because artificial intelligence cannot create truly unique ideas on its own yet, it’s better served as a highly efficient assistant, gaining insight into our habits, personal style, working methods, and even our contextual relationships.
 After gaining these insights, AI can assist creatives with their processes, providing suggestions for marketing campaigns, website design, and social media posts.
 As a creative assistant, a chatbot is perfect since it provides real-time data for use in marketing, content creation, and even design campaigns.

-Artificial intelligence projects have become more aligned to automation, which is highly beneficial to the creative industry.
+Artificial intelligence projects have become more aligned with automation, which is highly beneficial to the creative industry.
 This will not lead to the replacement of creatives, but will rather give rise to a new type of creative, one that has a different set of skills to what we traditionally expect from the industry.

 Many digital marketing organizations hire a host of talented people, from developers to designers and client service professionals to copywriters.
 Previously, there was a focus on specialization, with each team being segmented resulting in more bureaucracy and less focus on outcomes.
 With the advent of AI, art directors and copywriters are able to work closely with web design and development teams, and AI has allowed developers to use these tools and bring their ideas to life through critical assessment.